galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 in a smooth curve.
 Rarefaction curves are particularly useful for comparing different datasets, as they provide a standard way to assess species richness regardless of sample size differences {% cite Gotelli2001 %}.
 > <comment-title></comment-title>
-> - For this part, we need 'raw' data, it should not be normalised
+> - For this part 'raw' data is required;  it should not be normalised
-> - For this section, we used a different dataset than for the rest of the tutorial {: .comment}
+> - A different dataset was used for this section compared to the rest of the tutorial {: .comment}

 ## Get Data